pieterberg/Smartie-Sorter/components.md

 - 12 mm black on white laminated tape

-The labels were affixed in position and sealed using a Rust-Oleum satin clear coat.
+The labels were affixed in position and sealed using Rust-Oleum Painter's Touch Ultra Cover satin clear coat.

 ## 2. Fusion 360 Files